twaritwaikar/gsoc-godot-vcs-devlogs/project_report_2.md

 The left side will be showing the version of the file in the previous commit, and the right side will be showing the newer changes for the file.
 The panel UI will remain, however, the logic which displays the difference contents is in works.

 # 2. Editor VCS Interface
-As explained earlier, the engine editor is theoretically not allowed to even know the name of the version control system that is in use by the user.
-This means the editor needs to consult an API that extracts all such data from the GDNative based VCS addons.
+As explained earlier, the engine editor is theoretically not allowed to even know the name of the version control system that is in use.
+This means that the editor needs to consult an API that extracts all such data from the GDNative based VCS addons available to the engine.

 This interface is functionally complete.
 It currently defines all methods that the editor requires, which act as proxies to the methods defined in the GDNative addon.
 Thus, a function like `get_vcs_name()` would reply with a "Git" response, which has essentially originated from the GDNative addon.

 The proxy architecture in play here has particularly helped us to create an API which does not require the implementation addon to implement the entire variety of methods defined in the API.
-The addon can accomplish far less and still provide enough data for the editor to correctly display the data extracted from the VCS.
+The addon can accomplish far less and still provide enough data for the editor to correctly display the data extracted by the GDNative addon.

 # 3. GDNative based Git Addon
-[libgit2](https://libgit2.org) is a portable, pure C implementation of the Git core methods provided as a linkable library with a solid API, allowing to build Git functionality into your application

-We are using [libgit2](https://libgit2.org), which is a C library best described by the libgit2 developers themselves at [their Github project](https://github.com/libgit2/libgit2) as follows:
+We are using [libgit2](https://libgit2.org), which is a C library is described by the libgit2 developers themselves at [their Github project](https://github.com/libgit2/libgit2):
 > libgit2 is a portable, pure C implementation of the Git core methods provided as a linkable library with a solid API, allowing to build Git functionality into your application

 Since it is a C implementation, we have successfully linked libgit2 to the GDNative C++ bindings along with our addon logic for extraction of Git metadata as well as repository data.
 The architecture being followed to call into libgit2 has been explained in the devlog that I mentioned in the previous section.

-So far, we can replicate Git commands like `git init`, `git commit`, `git add`, and `git diff` with libgit2 the help of their extremely thorough [user guides](https://libgit2.org/docs/guides/101-samples/).
+So far, with the help of libgit2 we have been able to replicate the functioning of Git commands like `git init`, `git commit`, `git add`, and `git diff` with libgit2 the help of their extremely thorough [user guides](https://libgit2.org/docs/guides/101-samples/).

 # Closing Notes
-I am glad to be working on this project idea of mine and seeing it in its close-to-mature form as it is currently is a delight.
-I plan to finish the remaining bits by this weekend and deliver some instructions to use this feature in the next report.
+I am glad to be working on this project idea and seeing it in its close-to-mature form as it is currently is a delight.
+I plan to finish the remaining bits in the next week and deliver some instructions to use this feature in the next report.